An Outstanding Lead Gift to Start

 GWYNEDD-MERCY COLLEGE GOES PUBLIC WITH $20 MILLION CAMPAIGN

 Gwynedd Valley, Pa.
-(October 19, 2009) - Gwynedd-Mercy College announced the public phase of its $20 million capital campaign on Saturday, Oct.
+(October 19, 2009) - Gwynedd Mercy University announced the public phase of its $20 million capital campaign on Saturday, Oct.
 17, which was propelled by a $5 million gift received two weeks ago from Frances M. and James J. Maguire.
-The announcement was made during the college's 50th Nursing Anniversary celebration by campaign chair William J. Avery, former Chairman and Chief Executive Officer of Crown Cork & Seal Company, a Philadelphia-based, worldwide packaging company.
+The announcement was made during the University's 50th Nursing Anniversary celebration by campaign chair William J. Avery, former Chairman and Chief Executive Officer of Crown Cork & Seal Company, a Philadelphia-based, worldwide packaging company.

-Avery is a campaign veteran, serving as chair of 11 previous campaigns, one being for Gwynedd-Mercy College's health and science building.
+Avery is a campaign veteran, serving as chair of 11 previous campaigns, one being for Gwynedd Mercy University's health and science building.
 "Our last capital campaign really helped with enrollment and upgraded campus facilities, especially in the School of Nursing.
 This campaign will continue to increase scholarship support and academic excellence in all college programs," Avery said.

-The $20 million campaign is Gwynedd-Mercy College's first comprehensive campaign.
-The college has already raised nearly $11 million since the silent phase began in January 2008.
-"So far, we have only solicited members of our Board of Trustees and a few individuals and organizations that have been long-time donors of the college, so this is excellent progress," said Jerry McLaughlin, vice president for Institutional Advancement.
+The $20 million campaign is Gwynedd Mercy University's first comprehensive campaign. the University has already raised nearly $11 million since the silent phase began in January 2008.
+"So far, we have only solicited members of our Board of Trustees and a few individuals and organizations that have been long-time donors of the University, so this is excellent progress," said Jerry McLaughlin, vice president for Institutional Advancement.

 All contributions during a five-year period are counted towards the goal.
 The campaign funds will be geared toward more student scholarships, endowed professorships, program support including student internship, research and international experience funds, projects for student life on campus, technology enhancements and annual giving.